-Adobe Illustrator tutorial: Designing type art for Haiti
+Adobe Illustrator tutorial: Create type filled with characters

 Learn how 12 artists from the Blood Sweat Vector collective came together to design art in aid of earthquake victims

 It’s essential to be able to work in teams, so we’re often told.
 But how do you do it well when your collaborators are scattered across the globe?
 The Renmen Project makes a heartwarming case study.
 It was set up by Ben The Illustrator and design blog collective Thunder Chunky following the earthquake that devastated Haiti in January 2010.
 Their fundraising project continues to roll a year on, with the release of a series of type-art prints benefiting Unicef’s Haiti appeal.

 Thunder Chunky’s Stephen Chan is also a member of the international Blood Sweat Vector collective.
 After discussions with BSV’s Jared Nickerson (aka J3Concepts) and Kate McInnes (loungekat), they came up with the idea of doing artistic prints of the letters in ‘Renmen’ – the Haitian word for ‘love’ – with two artists jointly creating each letter.
 "We thought it would allow flexibility in the collaborations between each pair," says Stephen, "and it would strengthen the message behind Renmen."

 The pairings fell into place quite naturally.
 "Out of common sense, some geographic positioning and timing, we all gathered to create the most awesome collaborative project ever," says Stephen, modestly.